AgustinSRG/pmv-site/content/en/docs/Tutorials/01-setting-up-everything.md

  - The question mark button will display the help menu, letting you know the current version of your PersonalMediaVault instance or giving your information about the documentation or the keyboard shortcuts.
  - The cog button will display the vault settings menu.
 We'll explain this menu in details in the next section of this tutorial.
- - The log out button will display a confirmation modal asking you to close the vault session and lock the vault.
+ - The user with cog button will display the account settings menu.
+We'll explain this menu in details in the next section of this tutorial.

 ## Vault settings menu